5 of the Best Exercises For Hamstrings

 You can have a list of the best hamstring exercises without some kind of deadlift.
 They're an amazing full leg workout in one exercise.
 The Romanian deadlift is a great variation that completely isolates your hamstrings in a way that very few other leg exercises can actually do.
-It forces a complete contraction and with perfect form, it is likely going to be the most effective hamstring strengthener in the list.
+It forces a complete contraction, and with perfect form, it will likely be the most effective hamstring strengthener on the list.

-To perform it, you need to start in a standard deadlift position so that you can get the bar off the ground.
+To perform it, you need to start in a standard deadlift position to get the bar off the ground.
 From there, lower the bar and push your glutes and hips backwards until your hamstrings are completely extended.
 After that, contract as you bring your hips back forwards to complete the rep. Keep a straight back as always with the deadlift, and you’ll feel the effects in no time.

-The idea is to start off in a standard deadlift position again, but this time, as you lift the bar with your posterior chain, push our hips back slightly again and lift the bar so it's above your head.
+The idea is to start in a standard deadlift position again, but this time, as you lift the bar with your posterior chain, push your hips back slightly again and lift the bar, so it's above your head.
 Once you're at the top, push your hips forward for the extra height rapidly and really hit the hamstrings.
-It's getting into plyometric territory with this one, and that's never a bad thing for power.
+With this one it's getting into plyometric territory, and that's never a bad thing for power.

-Any exercise that involves a single leg is going to sound extremely difficult, but your hamstrings will thank you for it in the long run.
+Any exercise that involves a single leg will sound extremely difficult, but your hamstrings will thank you for it in the long run.
 Adding a deadlift to the single-leg situation, and things get even trickier.
 Luckily, you can use any equipment you like to make it easier.
-You can use both a kettlebell and a dumbbell for the exercise depending on which feels the best for you, and the great thing about this exercise is that it puts less stress on the back.
-It does have it's benefits.
+You can use both a kettlebell and a dumbbell for the exercise, depending on which feels the best for you, and the great thing about this exercise is that it puts less stress on the back.
+It does have its benefits.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.